 \subsubsection{Input Representation}

-For each voyage segment $p_i \rightarrow p_j$, the input features contain two types, continuous features and categorical features.
+For each voyage segment $p^{(i)} \rightarrow p^{(j)}$, the input features contain two types, continuous features and categorical features.
 For time windows without observed voyage records, the input features related to sailing records $y_t^{(ij)}$, $\mathbf{V}_{t}^{(ij)}$ and $m_t^{(ij)}$ are filled with null values.
-For time windows with multiple observed voyage records, one record is selected in random.
-Besides, due to the availability of different features, the feature lengths may differ from $L$ (e.g. $\mathbf{X}_{T-L:T}^{(ij)}$) to $L+H$ (e.g. $\mathbf{V}_{T-L:T+H}^{(ij)}$).
-So, it's important to introduce a module to unify the format of input features and convert the scalar features into vectors.
+For time windows with multiple observed voyage records, one record is selected at random.
+Besides, due to the availability of different features, the feature length is either $L$ (e.g. $\mathbf{X}_{T-L:T}^{(ij)}$) or $L+H$ (e.g. $\mathbf{V}_{T-L:T+H}^{(ij)}$).
+So, it is important to introduce a module to unify the format of input features and convert the scalar features into vectors.

 To address the missing data, zero is padded to the features related to sailing records in time windows with no observation.
-Besides, since there is no knowledge about sailing durations and vessel count in destination ports in the future, zero padding is also added to these time series features to keep the length the same between different features:
+Besides, since there is no knowledge about sailing durations and vessel counts in destination ports in the future, zero padding is also added to these time series features to keep the length the same between different features: